Terminal Utilities

 • ArgKeyParser: Specify argument key parser (only allowed on properties).

-Terminal Handling
+Terminal IO

 The terminal handling is a way to interact with the terminal in a more uniform manner, without needing ncurses or similar.
 Alternative libraries are Laterna.
 This library is fully java, but uses some unix tty CLI bindings to e.g. get terminal size.